 There’s not one set formula for what your specific monthly mortgage payment will look like for a $500,000 home — because each loan is individually written based on your credit score, debt-to-income ratio (DTI), and other pieces of your financial profile.
 The size of your down payment, the length of the loan’s term, and other factors will also influence the final figure.

-A mortgage on a $500,000 home is a substantial amount of debt to go into.
-You stand to save a lot of money by ensuring you get the very best loan terms you possibly can.
+A mortgage on a $500,000 home could be a substantial amount of debt to go into.
+You may be able to save money by ensuring you get the very best loan terms you possibly can.

 That’s why it’s a good idea to ensure you’re in the best financial standing possible before you put in your application.
 That means lowering your overall debt level (focusing especially on high-interest debt like credit card balances), carefully tending your credit score, and ensuring your income is both ample and reliable.